 Net worth: $70 million

 The Swedish royal family is among the wealthiest in Europe.
-King Carl XVI took the crown in 1973 when he was just 27 years old.
+King Carl XVI took the crown in 1973 when he was just 27.
 He’s been married to Queen Silvia since 1976, and they have three children.
+His net worth is $70 million, per Celebrity Net Worth.

-Funds for the king’s official duties are covered by the Court Administration and totaled approximately $7.6 million in 2015.
-The Palace Administration, including the Office of the Governor of the Royal Palaces and the Royal Collections, received nearly $7.4 million from the state in 2015.
+Funds for the king’s official duties are covered by the Court Administration and have a $7 million budget in 2022.
+The Palace Administration, including the Office of the Governor of the Royal Palaces and the Royal Collections, receives about $6.2 million annually.

 The royal family’s net worth includes private ownership of Solliden Palace, a summer home on the Baltic island of Oland.
 The family also leases their country residence of Stenhammar Castle from the state government.